Your EV Myths, Debunked! Unlock the truth with the Rideshare Experts

 Switching to an EV like the Polestar 2, Tesla Model 3 or Tesla Model Y isn’t just about driving electric, it’s about saving money, reducing downtime, and improving your rideshare experience.

-*Eligible customers are those who take up a Pre-Owned Flexi Own plan for a Polestar 2, Tesla Model Y, or Tesla Model 3 with Splend between 10 September 2025 and 31 December 2025; or are an existing Splend Flexi Own customer driving one of the above vehicles and receive a direct communication from Splend inviting participation in this Promotion.
+*Eligible customers are those who take up a Pre-Owned Flexi Own plan for a Polestar 2, Tesla Model Y, or Tesla Model 3 with Splend up until 31 December 2026 or are an existing Splend Flexi Own customer driving one of the above vehicles and receive a direct communication from Splend inviting participation in this Promotion.
 Drivers must apply and be accepted by Splend to be eligible.

 1, Savings are an estimate only and based on the following assumptions – Vehicle driving 1000km a week.
 ICE (petrol or diesel) vehicle average fuel consumption of 8.5L/100km, Hybrid average fuel consumption of 4.5L/100km, and petrol cost of $1.90/L as base comparison.
 Electric vehicle power consumption of 17kWh/100km), At home charging with No EV energy plan or routine to charge at lowest off peak timing with an average electricity cost of $0.30 per kWh.
 At home charging using an EV energy plan and routine that uses off peak rate of $0.08 per kWh.
 Actual savings will vary depending on electricity rates, charging habits, driving behaviour and fuel prices.